keeper013/Oasis.EFMapper/README.md

 _ = await databaseContext.SaveChangesAsync();
 ```
 In the sample code above we mean to add 2 new books with the same new tag, mapper.MapAsync is called twice.
 For the first time, **the library** inserts "Book1" and "Tag1" into the database; for the second time, **the library** tries to insert "Books2" and "Tag1", which triggers a database exception because name of tag is supposed to be unique in the database.
 The point is, inserting "Tag1" twice isn't the purpose, but since the same instance appears in 2 different calls to *MapAsync*, **the library** doesn't know for the second call, the data presented by the NewTagDTO has been mapped in previous processes that it's not supposed to be inserted again. **The library** only guarantees to map the same instance once per mapping, with *IMapper.Map* or *IMapper.MapAsync* there no way to trace mapped entities between such calls.

 To overcome this problem, **the library** provides a session concept to extend the scope of mapping-only-once scenario. *IMapper.CreateMappingSession* creates a map to memory session which can track mapped from entities among as many calls as possible; *IMapper.CreateMappingToDatabaseSession* creates a similar map to database session.
 I doubt if this use case is needed a lot, but in case it is, the mechanism is provided.

+Note that if a POCO has 2 navigagion properties of the same instance (For example, class *Class1* has Property *Property1* and *Property2*, values of both are the same instance of class *ClassP*), a session will be unnecessary for mapping an instance of *Class1* to another class instance (e.g. *Class2*).
+As mentioned in the beginning of this section, each entity is only mapped once during a call of *IMapper.Map* or *IMapper.MapAsync*.
+The same instance is considered the same entity, so Property *Property1* and *Property2* of the mapped instance of *Class2* will also be the same instance (in C#, they have the same hash code).
+This feature to guarantee that same instances can be mapped to same instances avoids redudent data record being inserted into databases.
+It's necessary due to nature of use cases of **the library**, not provided by AutoMapper (which doesn't have this use case), and is the reason for **the library** to be slower than AutoMapper.

 **The library** trackes both hash code of an entity or identity property value of it (for entity to be updated) to judge if an entity has been mapped from.
 ### TestCase8_InsertUpdateLimit
 **The library** provides a safety check mechanism to guarantee correct usage of mappings, which limits insertion/updation when mapping from a DTO class to a database entity class.
 Like for UpdateBookDTO, if it's only supposed to be used to update an existing book into database, never inserting a new book into database, this can be guaranteed with a configuration.